-Unofficial transfer evaluations are a great way to get started, learn how many of your credits can count toward completing your degree, and identifying the best path for moving forward on your educational goals.
+Unofficial transfer evaluations are a great way to get started.
+Learn how many of your credits can count toward completing your degree, and identify the best path for moving forward toward your educational goals.

-Connecting with our Enrollment Advisor is a great first step.
+Connecting with our Enrollment Counselor is a great first step.

-- Connect with Ashley Collins, USM’s Online Program Enrollment Advisor, to receive an unofficial transfer credit evaluation and identify the best way to use the credits you’ve already earned.
-Transfer credit reviews can be done in-person, online, or over-the-phone.
-Contact Ashley to get started today.
+- Connect with an Enrollment Counselor, to receive an unofficial transfer credit evaluation and identify the best way to use the credits you’ve already earned.
+Transfer credit reviews can be done in-person, online, or over the phone.
+Contact an Enrollment Counselor to get started today.

 - Interested in evaluating your credits on your own?

 The University of Maine System’s Transfer Student Portal allows you to begin the process of evaluation your credit on your own.
 University of Southern Maine’s Mainestreet portal also provides a transfer evaluation tool through the Transfer Course Equivalencies link under the Quick Links on the left side of the page.